 Sunrise over the historical town of San Cristobal de la Laguna, in the north of Tenerife.

 Food in Tenerife

-The Canary islands cuisine has been influenced by both Europe and the Americas and as a result the food culture is very rich and with a variety of tastes.
-Also, the volcanic soil as well as the mild climate help the growth of plants and vegetables.
-When in Tenerife we recommend that you try some of the following recipes and local delicacies:
+The Canary Islands cuisine has been influenced by both Europe and the Americas and, as a result, the food culture is very rich and includes a variety of flavors.
+Also, the volcanic soil and mild climate contribute to the growth of plants and vegetables.
+When in Tenerife, we recommend that you try some of the following recipes and local delicacies:

 - Potatoes papas arrugadas